jnovembre/BSD-QBio/docs/index.md

 While the QBio9 bootcamp will primarily be taught in 'R', one of the workshops will feature a `python3` demo.
 If you wish to follow along the python demo on your own machine, **download `Anaconda`** [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html)

+Once you have installed Python3, **install the following packages** through the command line:
+`pip install pandas numpy matplotlib scipy`

 ### Installation of ImageJ (FIJI)